Bring your own device

 If you prefer to use your own router, it should be super easy and will usually connect automatically.
 We’d recommend confirming that the router you want to use is compatible before getting started.
 If it is, you should be up and running within a few minutes

-Any fibre modem from BigPipe, Skinny, ZeroNet, My Republic, or a Fritzbox from 2Degrees will need to be manually configured.
+Any modem from BigPipe or Skinny, or a Fritzbox from 2Degrees will need to be manually configured.

-If your router is compatible and isn't connecting automatically, you’ll need to update the configuration of your modem manually with the settings below.
+If your router is compatible and isn't connecting automatically, you’ll need to update the configuration manually with the settings below.

 Having trouble?